 #4 Amenities Reality Check

 Showers are pretty few and far between in Glacier.
 Even though Rising Sun and Swift Current Inn have token based showers, there are only a handful of shower stalls.
-Showers are available for registered campers at Fish Creek or St Mary Campground.
+Showers are available for registered campers at Apgar, Fish Creek or St Mary Campground.
 It will be a challenge to get a good hot shower.
 In our recent stay at Apgar Campground we found no lines for showers if we waited until mid morning, or until after dark.

 The larger campgrounds have nice bathrooms with flush toilets and running water.
 The smaller the campground the more likely it will be old fashioned outhouses.
 There are no electric or sewer hook ups for your RV.
 Generator usage is very limited with some campgrounds not allowing at all.

 #5 Wildlife is Everywhere!

 What could be cooler than watching a moose wander through your campground in the quiet of the afternoon?
 And what could be scarier than a grizzly digging through your neighbor’s trash at 2 am, just outside your tent?

 These things happen every day when camping in Glacier National Park!